 We expect our expenses to increase in connection with our ongoing activities, particularly as we identify, continue the research and development of, initiate clinical trials of, and seek marketing approval for, product candidates.
 In addition, if we obtain marketing approval for any product candidates we may develop, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing, and distribution to the extent that such sales, marketing, manufacturing, and distribution are not the responsibility of a collaborator.
-In 2016 and 2017 we incurred, and in future years we expect to continue to incur, significant costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce, or eliminate our research and product development programs or future commercialization efforts.

-We expect that our existing cash, cash equivalents, and marketable securities at March 31, 2018, anticipated interest income, and anticipated research support under our collaboration agreement with Juno Therapeutics, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months following the date of this Quarterly Report on Form 10-Q. Our future capital requirements will depend on many factors, including:
+We expect that our existing cash, cash equivalents, and marketable securities at March 31, 2019 and anticipated interest income will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months following the date of this Quarterly Report on Form 10-Q. Our future capital requirements will depend on many factors, including:

-- the scope, progress, results, and costs of drug discovery, preclinical development, laboratory testing, and clinical or natural history study trials for the product candidates we may develop; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs, timing, and outcome of regulatory review of the product candidates we may develop;
+- the scope, progress, results, and costs of drug discovery, preclinical development, laboratory testing, and clinical or natural history study trials for the product candidates we may develop; - the costs of preparing for and initiating the clinical development with Allergan of EDIT-101 to treat LCA10;

-- the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any product candidates for which we receive regulatory approval; - the success of our collaboration with Juno Therapeutics and our strategic alliance with Allergan; - whether Juno Therapeutics exercises either or both of its options to extend the research program term under our collaboration (each of which would trigger an extension payment to us); - whether Allergan exercises any of its options under our strategic alliance; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other medicines and technologies; - the costs of reimbursing our licensors for the prosecution and maintenance of the patent rights in-licensed by us; and - the costs of operating as a public company.
+- the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs, timing, and outcome of regulatory review of the product candidates we may develop; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any product candidates for which we receive regulatory approval; - the success of our collaboration with Juno Therapeutics and our strategic alliance with Allergan; - whether Juno Therapeutics exercises either or both of its options to extend the research program term under our collaboration (each of which would trigger an extension payment to us); - whether Allergan exercises any additional options under our strategic alliance; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other medicines and technologies; - the costs of reimbursing our licensors for the prosecution and maintenance of the patent rights in-licensed by us; and - the costs of operating as a public company.